May faces down pro-EU rebel lawmakers to win Brexit vote

 “We need to put something in place quickly that works and if that is not possible, and until that point, then we have to just default to staying in the customs union.”

-Additional reporting by Andrew MacAskill; Editing by Kevin Liffey and David Stamp
+Additional reporting by Andrew MacAskill and Alistair Smout; Editing by Kevin Liffey and David Stamp